As of 31/05/20 all authors are still with LH&G.

-(a) the use in good faith by a person of his own name or the name of his place of business or the name of the place of business of any of his predecessors in business;
+- the use in good faith by a person of his own name, or the name of his or his predecessor’s business;

-(c) the owner of an unregistered trade mark continuously used his trade mark before the use of the registered trade mark by the plaintiff (or his predecessor in business) or before the registration of the trade mark, whichever is earlier;
+- the owner or his predecessors in business have continuously used his mark from a date before the use of the registered trademark by the registered proprietor, his predecessor in business, or a registered user of the mark or before registration of the trademark, whichever is earlier;

-(g) the registered trade mark are used by concurrent proprietors.
+- the registered trademark is used by concurrent proprietors.

 It is not copyright infringement where:

 - Acts restricted by copyright is done by way of fair dealing including for purposes of research, private study, criticism, review or the reporting of news or current events;

 - Incidental inclusion of a copyright work in an artistic work, sound recording, film or broadcast and their reproduction and distribution of copies situated in a place where it can be viewed by the public;